 Describing all the nuances of that process in a single article would be impossible.
 To begin with, the term cancer, itself, applies to a wide variety of abnormal cell growth that can affect just about every kind of tissue and organ system in the body.
-Each one carries with it different risk of recurrence and has different implications for how it might affect safety of flight.
+Each one carries with it a different risk of recurrence and has different implications for how it might affect the safety of flight.
 Trying to lump basal cell carcinoma, a superficial skin cancer that is most often cured with a single surgery, into the same category with more aggressive malignancies that require complex surgeries along with radiation and chemotherapy would defy even the most determined efforts.

 For cancer that involves other organ systems, or when it has spread to more than one part of the body, the process is more involved.
 While the FAA has not published set guidelines, a general rule of thumb is that to be considered for a medical certificate, you must be cancer free for five years or more.
 Any radiation or chemotherapy used for treatment must have ended.
 The doctors responsible for your cancer treatment and your primary care physician must also submit current status reports that attest to your overall health and cancer remission.
 The process may seem daunting, but it is not impossible.

 The important thing to remember is that being a cancer survivor does not automatically mean the end of your flying career.
 For the CACI cancer conditions, it might not even delay your FAA medical certification.
-If you do not meet the criteria for a CACI, but you feel you can still fly safely after discussion with your doctors, there is still a good chance that the FAA will grant your certificate.
+If you do not meet the criteria for a CACI, but you feel you can still fly safely after a discussion with your doctors, there is still a good chance that the FAA will grant your certificate.
 For those in that category, make sure to do your homework before scheduling an appointment with an AME.
-Not all AMEs will be familiar with complex certifications and submitting the right documentation up front can speed up the process by months or more.
+Not all AMEs will be familiar with complex certifications and submitting the right documentation upfront can speed up the process by months or more.

 “FastStats,” Jan.
 13, 2022. https://www.cdc.gov/nchs/fastats/leading-causes-of-death.htm (accessed May 28, 2022).